Studentcodee/Coursework-technical-analysis/README.md

 # Coursework-technical-analysis
-The code of trading strategies in Pine Script and programs for calculating benchmarks in python for coursework
+The code of trading strategies in Pine Script and a program for calculating benchmarks in python for coursework